DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include the Mun’s feature of a buffer film on the insulating protective layer and spaced apart from the through-electrode to Hwang’s device to form interconnect patterns using an etch stop layer ([0042], Mun).

-Hwang modified by Mun does not expressly disclose an inclined side surface between the first surface and the second surface, wherein the inclined side surfaces include a first side surface and an opposite second side surface inclined at a first obtuse angle and a second obtuse angle with respect to the second surface, respectively, and wherein each of the first and second obtuse angles is about 100° to about 130°.
+Hwang modified by Mun does not expressly disclose wherein the first pad has a first side surface and an opposite second side surface inclined at a first obtuse angle and a second obtuse angle with respect to the second surface, respectively, and wherein at least one the first or the second obtuse angles is about 100° and less than or equal to 130°.

-However, in the same semiconductor device field of endeavor, Watanabe discloses an inclined side surface (23-side-L and 23-side-R an inclined side surface of pad 23 at left side and right side, wherein 23 includes 23a metal film and 23b barrier layer in [0060], Fig. 1-Annotated) between the first surface (first surface top surface of pad 23 in [0060], Fig. 1-Annotated) and the second surface (second surface bottom surface of pad 23 in [0060], Fig. 1-Annotated), wherein the inclined side surfaces (23-side-L and 23-side-R Fig. 1-Annotated) include a first side surface (23-side-L, Fig. 1-Annotated) and an opposite second side surface (23-side-R, Fig. 1-Annotated), inclined (Fig. 1-Annotated) at a first obtuse angle (23-angle-L, an inclination greater than 90° and less than 180° Fig. 1-Annotated) and a second obtuse angle (23-angle-R, an inclination greater than 90° and less than 180° Fig. 1-Annotated) with respect to the second surface (second surface, Fig. 1-Annotated), respectively.
+However, in the same semiconductor device field of endeavor, Watanabe discloses wherein the first pad (23-side-L and 23-side-R Fig. 1-Annotated) has a first side surface (23-side-L, Fig. 1-Annotated) and an opposite second side surface (23-side-R, Fig. 1-Annotated), inclined (Fig. 1-Annotated) at a first angle (23-angle-L, Fig. 1-Annotated) and a second angle (23-angle-R, Fig. 1-Annotated) with respect to the second surface (second surface, Fig. 1-Annotated), respectively.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include the Watanabe’s feature of an inclined side surface between the first surface and the second surface, wherein the inclined side surfaces include a first side surface and an opposite second side surface inclined at a first obtuse angle and a second obtuse angle with respect to the second surface, respectively to the combination of Hwang and Mun to improve the electrical properties for reducing a parasitic capacitance ([0067], Watanabe).
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to include the Watanabe’s feature of wherein the first pad has a first side surface and an opposite second side surface inclined at a first angle and a second angle with respect to the second surface, respectively to the combination of Hwang and Mun to improve the electrical properties for reducing a parasitic capacitance ([0067], Watanabe).

-Hwang modified by Mun and Watanabe does not expressly disclose wherein each of the first and second obtuse angles is about 100° to about 130°.
+Hwang modified by Mun and Watanabe does not expressly disclose wherein at least one the first or the second obtuse angles is about 100° and less than or equal to 130°.

-Re: Claim 19, Hwang modified by Mun, Watanabe and Lee disclose the semiconductor package of claim 18,
+Re: Claim 19, Hwang modified by Mun, Watanabe and Chang disclose the semiconductor package of claim 18,

-Hwang modified by Mun, Watanabe and Lee do not expressly disclose wherein the buffer film is spaced apart from the first pad.
+Hwang modified by Mun, Watanabe and Chang do not expressly disclose wherein the buffer film is spaced apart from the first pad.

 However, in the same semiconductor device field of endeavor, Mun discloses a buffer film (342 etch stop layer made of SiN in [0042], Fig. 18-Annotated) is spaced apart from a first pad (308u upper interconnect metal in [0043], Fig. 18).